mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 ## Finding example

-Admit it most of the time you're just _layering brick type of programmer_ (or as I joke), other people code already do many heavy lifting programming to make your code run.
-Like when someone use a 3D library, you can just wrote:
+Admit it most of the time you're just _layering brick type of programmer_.
+Other people code already do many heavy lifting programming to make your code run.
+Like when you want a 3D box, you can just wrote:

 ```js
 const geometry = new THREE.BoxGeometry();